tkruse/build-bench/README.md

 Incremental build steps beyond compilation help (e.g. Maven can compile incrementally, but not test incrementally).

 Incremental builds for sub-module filesets.
 Several buildsystems can (re-)build only those submodules that have change, but cannot only (re-)build only half a submodule.
 Being able to incrementally rebuild smaller parts can speed up builds in specific situations.

+Incremental compilation that understand the language.
+Sbt as an example may analyze the changes to a changed file to decide whether depending classes need to be recompiled.
+So when the change only affect private methods, sbt can decide that dependencies need not be rebased.

 Caching influences incremental builds.
 Several buildsystems have a simple caching strategy in that they will not run a task if the output still exist.
 This will improve performance for repeated builds.